April 1st, 2023

 “Of course of course.”
 Thalia’s smile never once faltered as she spoke.

-“So for the time being get the information and designs from this acquaintance of yours and bring it to one of Senator Conti’s aides.
+“So get the information and designs from this acquaintance of yours and bring it to one of Senator Conti’s aides.
 If it’s viable, we’ll see what funding can be found for it.”

 Thalia bowed with a flourish, an actresses’ bow as she exited the stage.
 “Thank you all so much for your time.
 She grinned before turning to leave.